Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Convergence to white noise in the spectral representation

 \end{proposition}

-\begin{proof} The proof will be analogous to our proof of Theorem \ref{th:compactconv}, the main difference being we must have good enough control of the tails in the above integrals.
+\begin{pf} The proof will be analogous to our proof of Theorem~\ref{thcompactconv}, the main difference being we must have good enough control of the tails in the above integrals.
 This will be taken care of by the rapid decay of $h$.
-To proceed, we fix some (arbitrary) $M \in \mathbb{R}$ and $\delta_{0}>0$ and decompose the left-hand side of \eqref{convhschwartz} as
+To proceed, we fix some (arbitrary) $M \in \mathbb{R}$ and $\delta_{0}>0$ and decompose the LHS of (\ref {convhschwartz}) as